 The advantage of using custom fields to add recurring data is that they make it easy to change things site wide.

 For example, if you decided to move the movie scores to another location inside your posts, your can just do so for all reviews by changing one template.

 If you saved the information inside the posts, you would have to edit every single one to implement the same change on your entire site.

 Apart from that, using custom fields often makes for a much better user experience.

-As you will see below, they allow you to metafields to the WordPress editor and other places from where the filled-in information is automatically added to your finished content in the right place.
+As you will see below, they allow you to include metafields in the WordPress editor and other places from where the filled-in information is automatically added to your finished content in the right place.